 Darth Krayt's immediate destruction of 1/10th of the Mon Calamari and slow genocide of the rest via forced labor proved that despite his nice rhetoric, he's as nasty as any other Sith when pushed.

 Vul Isen crosses it when he wipes out 80% of the population of Dac.
-Or you could choose his poisoning Da Soocha for harboring Mon Cal refugees.
+Not to mention his poisoning of Da Soocha for harboring Mon Cal refugees.

 Roan Fel may have very well crossed it.
 He decided to have Darth Maladi create the Alpha Red (actually Omega Red) bio-weapon so he can use it on Coruscant.
 In exchange, he has her released so she can try to kill Cade.

 They Changed It, Now It Sucks: Some had this reaction to Luke being dead.
-Never mind the fact that unlike Darth Caedus' much-maligned murder of Mara Jade Skywalker in Legacy of the Force, it's perfectly reasonable: the series is set well over a century after the OT and Luke died of old age.
+Never mind the fact that it's perfectly reasonable: the series is set well over a century after the OT and Luke died of old age.